-Our tiny homes can be towed by a standard truck which you may already own or else rent for moving days.
-To prepare for towing, here are specifications about home weights and minimum tow vehicle requirements.
-Remember that your home should be titled, licensed and insured to tow legally as an RV.
+Our Tiny House RVs can be towed by many standard trucks.
+To prepare for towing, here are specifications about RV weights and minimum tow vehicle requirements.
+Remember that your RV should be titled, licensed and insured to tow legally.

 |Personal Belongings Weight||2,000||1,200||4,500||2,000|

-Tumbleweed house weights vary by size for the "tree series" exteriors (Elm, Cypress, Linden) and differ for the modern Mica.
+Tumbleweed RV weights vary by size for the "tree series" exteriors (Elm, Cypress, Linden) and differ for the modern Mica.
 Dry weight refers to the home and trailer combined weight.
-GVWR or gross vehicle weight rating refers to maximum allowable weight of the combined home, trailer and your personal items.
-Finally, Personal Belongings Weight identifies the maximum amount of your own items in the home, such as furnishings, clothes, food, etc.
+GVWR or gross vehicle weight rating refers to maximum allowable weight of the combined RV and your personal items.
+Finally, Personal Belongings Weight identifies the maximum amount of your own items in the RV, such as furnishings, clothes, food, etc.

 |Truck Size||3/4 Ton||3/4 Ton||1 Ton||3/4 Ton|